jasonjho/manager-README/README.md

 ## Process and Software Engineering

-People build software and products, not the other way around.
-As such, I prefer to adjust process to meet the needs and goals of our people.
-This frees us to do our best work for the company we work for.
+People build software and products.
+Therefore, we are always seeking to continuously improve process to meet the needs and goals of our people.
+This frees us to do our best work.

-* I value transparency about what happened, what's happening, and what's going to happen.
-* I value growth and learning.
-Experiment with clear goals and tight feedback loops.
-Share your learnings with others.
+* We experiment with clear goals, tight feedback loops, and share our learnings with others.
-* I value your time and will do my best to ensure it is not wasted.
-I expect the same from you.
-* I value proactivity and self-organization.
-I don't make all the decisions.
-I'm sure you don't want me to either.
+* We value proactivity and self-organization.
-* I value stability and consistency.
-* I value critical thinking and rigor.
+* We value critical thinking and rigor.
 We don't do anything *"because we've always done it that way"*.
-* I value intentionality, we have too much to do for any of it to be random.
-* I value empathy.
-Having empathy for your co-workers will help us to build strong teams.

 ## Transparency